Hubert Julian

-Hubert Fauntleroy Julian (21 September 1897 – 19 February 1983) was a Trinidad-born aviation pioneer.
-He was nicknamed "The Black Eagle".
+Hubert Fauntleroy Julian (21 September 1897 – 19 February 1983) was a Trinidad-born American aviation pioneer.
+He was nicknamed "the Black Eagle".

 Early years

 Hubert Fauntleroy Julian was born in Port of Spain, Trinidad, in 1897.
 His father, Henry, was a cocoa plantation manager in Toco.
 Julian caught his first glimpse of an airplane on 3 January 1913, when Frank Boland performed an exhibition flight, ultimately crashing and dying.
 The shock of the crash stayed with Julian who, after World War I, left his island home for Canada.
 There, in November 1920, he flew for the first time during a joyride with Canadian flying ace Billy Bishop.
 Shortly after this he designed and patented what was labeled an "Aeroplane Safety Appliance."